Field Guide to the R Mixed Model Wilderness

 Confidence level used: 0.95

-We see that wheat yield was higher with ‘C’ fungicide treatment compared to other fungicides applied in this study, indicating that ‘C’ fungicide was more efficient in controlling the stem rust in wheat.
+We see that wheat yield was higher with ‘C’ fungicide treatment compared to other fungicides applied in this study, indicating that ‘C’ fungicide was more effective in controlling stem rust in wheat.

 10 Incomplete Block Design